 Various accessories and usefull gadgets

 - 3 storage bagsof different sizes to store things in the bag.
 We found these pouches very handy and used them all the way!
 Note: we generally prefer the ones which are soft and that do not have a fixed “shape”, it’s much easier to fit them in the backpack this way.
-You can look for this kind of packing cubes or Even something simple like this will do the trick
+You can look for this kind of packing cubes.

 We really used these bags all along the trip… they are very good.

-- 1 large microfibre towel that takes up little space and dries quickly.
+- 1 large travel towel that takes up little space and dries quickly.
 Well, it doesn’t dry as well as a sponge cloth, but it’s much more compact and lightweight.

 Let’s be honest, these towels don’t dry very well… But the size-to-weight ratio is so good that we would never leave with them.
 Even if you are happy when hotels or hostels offer real towels 🙂